InfuriousICC/Leading-Chrome-Extensions/README.md

 | [Wappalyzer](https://chrome.google.com/webstore/detail/wappalyzer-technology-pro/gppongmhjkpfnbhagpmjfkannfbllamg)  | | Used to find out the technologies used on websites you visit at glance |

-## Points to keep in mind -
+## Few Points to remember -
-- Whenever adding a new extension, always check the number of users using that extension, reviews and about its developer.
-As there are many extensions in the chrome web store which are harmful and misuses your data.
+- Whenever adding a new extension, always check the number of users using that extension, reviews and about the developer.
+As there are many extensions in the chrome web store which can be harmful and misuses your data.
-- Don’t add useless extension
-- Don’t add any extensions which you don’t need
+- Don’t add any unusable extension
 - Don't add any extension if you don't know what that extension does and how to use it

 ## FAQ